 Specifies video capture devices to redirect from a user device to the remote session.
-This is a highlevel redirection that allows to redirect a composite USB device, such as a webcam with a microphone.
+This is a high-level redirection that allows to redirect a composite USB device, such as a webcam with a microphone.

-- Allow devices redirection: Allows to choose which video capture devices to redirect. - Use all devices available: Redirect all available devices.
+- Allow devices redirection: Allows to choose which video capture devices to redirect. - Use all devices available: Redirect all available devices. - Use also devices that I plug in later: A device that is plugged in after a session is started will also be used.
+Note that if this option is disabled, you will need to restart a session for a newly plugged in device to become available.